 Font Squirrel is like Unsplash but for fonts, although considering how long it’s been around (a really long time!), maybe saying that Unsplash is like Font Squirrel but for stock images is more accurate!
-It’s one of the veteran free font websites alongside Dafont, 1001 Free Fonts, and Urban Fonts, although “squirrel” is better.
+One of the veteran free font websites alongside Dafont and Urban Fonts, although “squirrel” is better.

 Although many of the veteran sites look a little outdated, Font Squirrel has kept its website somewhat modern compared to the rest.
 It also has a couple of very useful tools:

 - Webfont Generator (converts TrueType/OpenType fonts into webfonts)

 - Font Identifier (for finding out the name font from an uploaded image/screenshot)

-FontSpace is one of the nicer-looking websites, although it only offers fonts that are free for personal use, whereas Font Squirrel confirms that all of their fonts are free for commercial use too.
+FontSpace is one of the nicer-looking websites, although it only offers fonts free for personal use, whereas Font Squirrel confirms that all of their fonts are free for commercial use.
 FontSpace might not always be suitable.